Bundesliga on TV in India: How to watch Bayern Munich, Borussia Dortmund and more | Goal.com

 Ahead of the restart of the Bundesliga, Bayern Munich held a four-point lead over Borussia Dortmund, with RB Leipzig sitting third - trailing by an extra point - and Borussia Monchengladbach occupying fourth place six points behind the leaders.

-Bayern recorded a routine win over Union Berlin on matchday 26, while BVB saw off regional rivals Schalke 4-0 on their return to competitive action, but Leipzig spilled two points as they had to settle for a draw with Freiburg, allowing Gladbach to move into third place.
+Bayern recorded a routine win over Union Berlin on matchday 26, while BVB saw off regional rivals Schalke 4-0 on their return to competitive action.
+Leipzig, however, spilled two points as they had to settle for a draw with Freiburg, allowing Gladbach to move into third place.

 Bundesliga fixtures post Covid-19 break